Mike Vernal

-Mike Vernal (born September 7, 1980) is a venture capitalist at Sequoia Capital in Silicon Valley.
+Mike Vernal (born September 7, 1980) is an American business executive who is a venture capitalist at Conviction.
+He was previously an investor at Sequoia Capital in Silicon Valley and was one of the top executives at Facebook between 2008 and 2016.

 Prior to joining Sequoia Capital, he was Vice President of Search, Local, and Developer products at Facebook.

+Career

 Vernal joined Facebook in 2008.
 From 2009 to 2013, Vernal managed the Facebook Platform team and is credited with managing the Facebook Platform transition from desktop to mobile.
 After transitioning to his role as a Vice President at Facebook, Vernal told Fast Company magazine: "We’re focused on making Facebook a place you go to answer questions, to make better decisions, and to get a better understanding of the real world around you.
 That’s really the five-year vision.”

 During his time at Facebook, he was considered among the “top executives” who ran the company.